Lab 1: Thonny

 lab01 folder on your desktop.
 Here are the steps to do that...

-Step 1) In the Untitled window, start out with this Python code, replacing the first two lines with your name and username:
+Step 1) In the Untitled window, start out with this Python code, replacing the first line with your name and your partner's name.

 The final line is a simple print statement we'll use in a moment to confirm our program is running.